quantumlib/qsim/docs/tutorials/gcp_gpu.md

 When the command completes successfully, your prompt changes from your local machine to your virtual machine.

-## 3. Install Docker Engine (Option 3 only)
-If you are setting up cuQuantum Appliance, follow [these](https://docs.docker.com/engine/install/) instructions to install Docker Engine.

-## 4. Enable your virtual machine to use the GPU (Options 1, 2, and 3)
+## 3. Enable your virtual machine to use the GPU (Options 1, 2, and 3)

 1. Install the GPU driver.
 Complete the steps provided in the following sections of the [Installing GPU